- Activity Level: moderate

 - Watchdog: very alert

-Dachshund Mix Breed Profile
+Dachshund Mix Dog Breed Information

 The Dachshund Mix is a cross between a Dachshund and another dog breed.
 Since a mix can end up with any combination of traits from one or both of the parent breeds, it’s important that you talk to the breeder about the other parent breed in the cross.